bioicons/blog/content/post/biorender-openaccess-articles.md

 To increase the size of the catalog I therefore thought to myself, why not extract new illustrations from existing Open Access articles under open license.
 This is totally in line with the goals of the Open Access movement to reuse existing research to the fullest extent possible.

 BioRender is a commercial service to draw biomedical illustrations and requires all created illustrations to be attributed with the phrase "Created with biorender.com".
-It is relatively easy to do a full text search for this term to find articles containing figures from BioRender released under Open Access license.
-If the article and illustration are available under CC BY 4.0 license they can be reused for free for any purpose provided that BioRender and the authors of the article are credited.
+It is relatively easy to do a full text search for this term to find articles containing figures from BioRender released under an Open Access license, that could be made availabe on BioIcons.
+For this the article and the illustration need to be available under CC BY 4.0 license so that reuse for any purpose is possible provided that BioRender and the authors of the article are credited.
 This might sound like stealing BioRender's intellectual property but since scientists paid for premium licenses to use the illustrations in their work and BioRender retains the copyright over its illustrations reusing these illustrations is perfectly legal - at least theoretically.
 Before we talk about the actual legal problems of this approach, let's take a look at this dataset:

 ## Overview of the dataset